jfecher/ante-website/content/blog/stable_mutable_refs.md

 if they really do need to mutate through an "immutable" reference.

 ---
-## Experiment: Can We Track Whether A Type's Interior is Aliased?
+## Experiment: Can We Track Whether A Types Interior is Aliased?

 Before we discard `!stable t` entirely though we should note that the reason it loses it's advantage of being able to project into any type is only because `!shared t` also exists.
 Maybe the best solution would be to redesign